 - All of your updates are kept in one place

 - your content distribution doesn’t rely on email

-- Users can subscribe to your feed
+- Users can subscribe to your RSS feed

-- It’s built into WordPress
+- RSS is built into WordPress

 - UK Department Of Health (www.gov.uk) – Latest news: https://www.gov.uk/government/organisations/department-of-health.atom

 - The Department Of Health (Australian Government): http://www.health.gov.au/internet/main/publishing.nsf/xml/rssLatestNews.xml